ItsCharged/Homeassistant-Dashboard/README.md

 I mainly use the normal cards for turning things on/off and for opening popups.

 ***Tutorial on how to set up dashboard & Theme:***
+1. Get the Latest code from [Releases](https://github.com/ItsCharged/Itsememario/releases/)
+2. Create new homeassistant Dashboard by [⚙️]Settings -> [◻️]Dashboards -> [➕]Create Dashboard -> [✐]New Dashboard from Ground up
+3. Go to dashboard then click ✐ -> ⫶ -> {}Raw Configuration Editor
+4. Paste in Dashboard Code

+ For Theme:

+ 1. Open File manager
+ 2. Locate folder 'themes' (if not there create it)
+ 3. Create new folder
+ 4. Name it like your theme
+ 5. Create file in that folder
+ 6. Name it [Name it like your theme].yaml
+ 7. Add newest Theme Code
+ 8. Edit the 2nd row of the yaml and change the text before the : to your themes name (very important: Dont forget that spaces aren't allowed!
+Use minus instead.)

 ***Requirements for redacted & unredacted versions***